Clarias gariepinus: Habits

 It is a nocturnal fish like many catfish.
-It feeds on living, as well as dead, animal matter.
+It feeds on living, as well as dead, animal matter (such as insects, plankton, snails, crabs, shrimp, other invertebrates, birds, reptiles, amphibians, small mammals, other fishes, and eggs) and plant matter such as fruit and seeds.
 Because of its wide mouth, it is able to swallow relatively large prey whole.
 It has been known to take large waterbirds such as the common moorhen.
 It is also able to crawl on dry ground to escape drying pools.
 Further, it is able to survive in shallow mud for long periods of time, between rainy seasons.

 African catfish sometimes produce loud croaking sounds, not unlike the voice of the crow.

 Natural spawning

-Spawning mostly takes place at night in the shallow, inundated areas of the rivers lakes and streams.
+Spawning mostly takes place at night in the shallow, inundated areas of the rivers, lakes and streams.
 Courtship is preceded by highly aggressive encounters between males.
 Courtship and mating takes place in shallow waters between isolated pairs of males and females.
 The male lies in a U-shape curved around the head of the female, held for several seconds.
 A batch of milt and eggs is released followed by a vigorous swish of the female's tail to distribute the eggs over a wide area.
 The pair usually rests after mating (from seconds up to several minutes) and then resumes mating.

 Parental care for ensuring the survival of the catfish offspring is absent except by the careful choice of a suitable site.
 Development of eggs and larvae is rapid, and the larvae are capable of swimming within 48–72 hours after fertilization.